 There is a saying in Japan that, “No heat or cold lasts over the equinox.”
 The autumnal and spring equinoxes are considered the border, and thus the end, of the respective hot and cold seasons.
 In Japan’s Buddhist tradition, these times also represent passing from one realm to the next.

 Higan (literally, “other shore”) is a seven-day Buddhist memorial service held on the equinoxes (three days before and after).
 The concept can be likened to Memorial Day in the United States, in that it is a special time set aside to remember friends and family who have died.

 Both the Vernal Equinox (Mar.
-20) and Autumnal Equinox (Sept.
-22) have been observed as holidays for more than 1,000 years in Japan.
+20 or 21) and Autumnal Equinox (Sept.
+22 or 23) have been observed as holidays for more than 1,000 years in Japan.
 Originally, the Higan ceremony called on devout Buddhists to visit temples and offer prayers for the souls of the dead.
 Records indicate Higan was widely observed as far back as the 9th century A.D. when the equinoxes became religious holidays and the emperor called on

 Buddhist monks to read scriptures for these rites.

 Today, people visit family tombs in temples or common cemeteries to offer prayers for deceased family members and friends.
 Sweet rice-gluten balls, or “ohagi,” are commonly eaten during these periods.
 (The name ohagi comes from autumn flower “hagi,” or bush clover.)

 Kashichii: Celebrating Okinawa's harvest